mnaoumov/obsidian-backlink-cache/README.md

 Its idea came from the [forum](https://forum.obsidian.md/t/store-backlinks-in-metadatacache/67000).

-Also the plugin enables backlinks for canvas files.
+Also the plugin includes canvas into the backlinks for the referenced files.
+This includes the `app.metadataCache.getBacklinksForFile` function and the `Backlinks Pane`.

 ## Usage